 The decision at trial

 The trial judge delivered reasons for judgment in which she upheld the plaintiff’s claim, rejected the defence of contributory negligence, and assessed the plaintiff’s damages in the sum of $435,000.
-Our case note on this decision can be accessed here.

 The issues on appeal